 CollectivismIn a traditional western work culture, people look up to personal achievement, innovation, autonomy, and individual heroes.
 The individual achievement is highly valued, and any individual with a greatest ability will gain the best gains in a company.
 Being progressive and creative will be appreciated by this culture.

-In contrast, majority of Singaporeans and local firms practise group-centredness, that is, the traditional value of cooperation amongst group members to maintain group harmony.
+In contrast, the majority of Singaporeans and local firms practise group-centredness, that is, the traditional value of cooperation amongst group members to maintain group harmony.
 In a workplace, teamwork and group efforts (cooperation) are seen as the main means of achieving company goals (group harmony).
-Anti-group-centredness behaviours such as disagreeing with the group’s decisions, putting individual wants above the group’s needs and boasting about individual efforts are frowned upon as these behaviours jeopardize group harmony.
-This Collectivist culture has a preference to work together and share rewards more than to strive for individual recognition; sharing responsibilities, helping each other and learning from each other.
+Anti-group-centredness behaviours such as disagreeing with the group’s decisions, putting individual wants above the group’s needs and boasting about individual efforts are frowned upon as these behaviours jeopardise group harmony.
+This Collectivist culture has a preference to work together and share rewards more than striving for individual recognition, sharing responsibilities, helping each other and learning from each other.
 The younger generation of Singaporeans exhibits more individualistic traits than the older generation.

 Rules, Rules, RulesSingaporean work culture seeks rules appropriate to every situation as opposed to abstract universal principles.
 Singapore is famous for having strict rules for everything.
 Majority of the local firms don’t actually want too many employees running around with too many crazy ideas, nor do they want unfocused fragmentations of the core businesses managed by over-enthusiastic entrepreneurs.
 It’s often thought that mass Singaporeans cannot innovate because they are conditioned to be followers rather than creative idea generators.
 In the name of creativity, employees may often be encouraged to be "as creative as possible", however, with tonnes of boundaries and restrictions.

-While the idea of nurturing selective few ‘innovators’ and the rest of the population to be the ‘followers’ worked beautifully for Singapore’s initial development, the city-state has now realized that to compete in the new global economy, it needs to scatter the seeds of creativity more widely among its population.
-A number of initiative are being implemented at all levels, however, it won’t change overnight and will more likely be a slow and gradual process.
+While the idea of nurturing a selected few ‘innovators’ and the rest of the population to be the ‘followers’ worked beautifully for Singapore’s initial development, the city-state has now realised that to compete in the new global economy, it needs to scatter the seeds of creativity more widely among its population.
+A number of initiatives are being implemented at all levels, however, it won’t change overnight and will more likely be a slow and gradual process.